-In revenge, it is forbidden to use natural urine from cervids (moose urine is not included), taken from cervids in captivity or from wild cervids from Québec or from outside Québec, for hunting purposes.
+It is forbidden to use natural urine from cervids (moose urine is not included), taken from cervids in captivity or from wild cervids from Québec or from outside Québec, for hunting purposes.

-For black bear, hunters are allowed to kill 2 per year, but it is mandatory that the second be harvested in the fall.
-Check which zones this is authorized in.
+For black bear, hunters are allowed to kill 2 per year, but it is mandatory that the second is harvested in the fall.
+Check for which zones this is authorized.

 A nutrient cannot be used as bait during certain periods.
-Get informed to know those periods.
+Inform yourself about those periods.